YezhangLiu/MyWebPage/index.md

 Hello everyone!
 I'm Yezhang Liu, a UCSD junior student who is trying to <br />
 become a computer engineer.
 First of all, this simple page is made for practice <br />
 using [Github](https://github.com/) flavored Markdown.
 I kinda love this tool.
-It is simpler <br />
-and more straight forward than HTML.
+It is simpler and <br />more straight forward than HTML.

 So far, I've familiarized myself with a few languages and tools, such as
 - languaes: C, C++, Java, Python, Assembly, SystemVerilog